Illinois Car Insurance Requirements

-Whether you’re driving to the first McDonald’s franchise in Des Plaines, Illinois, visiting Harrah’s Joliet Casino & Hotel or taking in a baseball game at Wrigley field, you need to protect yourself and your vehicle with great car insurance.
+Whether you’re driving to the first McDonald’s franchise in Des Plaines, Illinois, visiting Harrah’s Joliet Casino & Hotel or taking in a baseball game at Wrigley field, you need to protect yourself and your vehicle with the best car insurance.

 - Illinois’ mandatory insurance law requires drivers to carry their insurance card at all times and present it to a law enforcement officer upon request.